ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       .. note:: **Will fail** if Tesseract is not installed or if the environment variable "TESSDATA_PREFIX" is not set to the `tessdata` folder name and not provided as parameter.

-   .. method:: PdfOCR2Bytes(bool compress=true, string language="eng", string tessdata=null)
+   .. method:: PdfOCR2Bytes(bool compress: true, string language: "eng", string tessdata: null)

-      * New in v1.19.0

-      * Changed in v1.22.5: Support of new parameter for Tesseract's tessdata.

       Perform text recognition using Tesseract and convert the image to a 1-page PDF with an OCR text layer.
 Internally invokes :meth:`Pixmap.SavePdfOCR`.